Welcome to Volts

 Who am I?

 I have been reading, writing, and thinking pretty intensely about this subject matter for over 15 years now.
-Most recently, from 2015 to 2020, I was with Vox, a news and culture publication for which I still occasionally write.
+Most recently, from 2015 to 2020, I was with Vox.
 Before that, I was with Grist, a publication focused on environmental news, where I was hired in 2004.

 The peak of my career, however, came when Nick Offerman — who played the immortal character of Ron Swanson, a libertarian in the parks department on Parks & Rec — approvingly cited a Twitter thread of mine on libertarianism.